In this paper we take a critical look at...

 Tel. - +44 1993 779133 | Email - mrichards (at) forest-trends.org

-Michael is a natural resources economist with over 30 years research and development experience in Africa, Latin America and Asia.
-Currently based in the UK, he is working primarily in support of the Katoomba Group work in West and East Africa, and on the development of social impact assessment methods for multiple-benefit carbon projects.
-Previous experience includes 8 years as a Research Fellow with the UK Overseas Development Institute, and long-term assignments in Ghana, Honduras, Malawi, Mexico and Sri Lanka working in smallholder agriculture, forestry and rural development.
-He has worked extensively on policy, institutional and methodology issues around payments for ecoystem services, participatory forest management and economic incentives for sustainable forestry management (SFM).
-He holds a PhD from the University of Glamorgan in Wales, an MSc in Agricultural Economics from University of London, and a BA in Land Economy from University of Cambridge.
+Michael is a natural resources economist with over 35 years research and development experience in Africa, Latin America and Asia.
+Based in the UK, his work for Forest Trends since 2007 has included supporting the development of community level carbon projects, developing an impact assessment methodology for multiple-benefit carbon projects, and leading an applied research study on the livelihood impacts of proposed national forest law enforcement and governance programs.
+His previous experience includes 8 years as a Research Fellow with the UK Overseas Development Institute, and long-term assignments in Ghana, Honduras, Malawi, Mexico and Sri Lanka working in smallholder agriculture, forestry and rural development.
+He has worked extensively on policy, institutional and methodology issues around payments for ecosystem services, community forestry and sustainable forestry management.
+He has a PhD from the University of Glamorgan, an MSc in Agricultural Economics from London University, and a BA in Land Economy from Cambridge University.

 Tel. - +86-10-82724177 | Email - xsun (at) forest-trends.org